farhadbheekoo/UrbanBlimp/README.md

 ## Exception Callback

-All service calls take a callback of Action{WebException} as the final parameter. this will be called if a WebException occurs during communication with UrbanAirship.
+All service calls take a callback of Action{WebException} as the final parameter.
+This will be called if a WebException occurs during communication with UrbanAirship.
 For my samples I am just stubbing out the callback using

     public class ExceptionHandler
     {